Next Generation Pitot Anemometer

 Figure 2.
 Pitot20 atop MWO’s instrument tower on a clear day.

 The Next Generation Pitot Static Tube Anemometer project began in October of 2015 and testing of the system began on the summit in August of 2018.
 During this testing period Pitot20 was run side by side with the previous Pitot11 and existing twin Pitot19 to work on bugs in the system and make small adjustments to the mechanical components.
 Additionally, during Pitot20’s testing phase, it captured a wind gust of 171 MPH, matching the same gust recorded by Pitot19 (see figure 3.).
-As of September 2020 Pitot20 is preparing to undergo final testing and calibration for official deployment as a primary instrument on the summit of Mount Washington.

 Figure 3.
 MWO’s real-time wind tracker captures a 171 MPH gust on both the Pitot19 and 20 anemometers.

 In the Fall of 2021, MWO began third-party testing and evaluation of Pitot20 with the University of New Hampshire’s John Olson Advanced Manufacturing Center.
 Engineers at the Olson Center will provide independent verification of Pitot20 through an analysis of data collected from the instrument during its summit testing phase in addition to evaluating the sensor in a wind tunnel.
 By using a third-party to evaluate the instrument, MWO aims to add further confidence to the validity of the wind data captured by this instrument and begin the official transition to Pitot202 as one of the “gold” standard sensors at the summit weather station.
 The completion of this final testing work is expected by early 2022.